Acupuncture vs Dry Needling

 Pysios, chiropractors, and osteopaths are highly trained in their respective fields.
 However, their training doesn’t normally include topographic anatomy specific to acupuncture.
 It includes no advanced needling techniques acupuncturists learn over years of training.
 They do not normally train in TCM diagnosis and syndrome differentiation.
 Accurate TCM syndrome differentiation is considered to be essential to achieve treatment results.
 That said, there are physiotherapists who, in addition to their physiotherapy qualification have 5-year full-time degree-level acupuncture studies.

 Standards of education

-Dry needling has no university-level education framework Acupuncture has.
+Dry needling has no university-level education framework.
 It is normally delivered over a short-course training.
-Practitioners including massage therapists, registered nurses, occupational therapists, naturopaths, physiotherapists, chiropractors may not have the specific training (including specific topographic anatomy, extensive needling technique training which is considered a norm for acupuncturists).
+Practitioners including massage therapists, registered nurses, occupational therapists, naturopaths, physiotherapists, chiropractors may not have the specific training.
+The course includes specific topographic anatomy, extensive needling technique training which is considered a norm for acupuncturists.

 “For patients’ safety, dry needling practitioners should meet standards required for licensed acupuncturists and physicians.”
 The American Alliance for Professional Acupuncture Safety (AAPAS) White Paper 2016 (CJ Integr med 2017)